turingschool/backend-curriculum-site/module3/practice_assessments/practice_assessment.md

 ```

 **Note**: you have some flexibility here to determine what a "related" image might be.

+*REMINDER*: Stories 3 and 4 below would be considered extensions, or extra practice for you to hone your API consumption/Rails skills.

 ### 3. Create an External API for the `Destination` resource